 BA (Hons) Applied Special Educational Needs and Disability (Top Up)

-The BA (Hons) Applied Special Educational Needs and Disability Top Up degree provides the opportunity for those with a Foundation Degree to enhance their degree to a full honours degree.
+The BA (Hons) Applied Special Educational Needs and Disability Top Up provides an opportunity for those with a relevant Foundation Degree to enhance their studies to a full Honours degree.

 Applicants are required to be working or volunteering in an educational setting, working with those who have a special educational need or disability.
-The course is designed for students to continue in their role, whilst developing their knowledge and understanding towards career enhancement and progression.
+The course is designed for students to continue in their role while developing their knowledge and understanding towards career enhancement and progression.

 On completion, many of our graduates apply for an employment-based route to Qualified Teacher Status or undertake a PGCE course.
 Those working with unqualified teacher status can undertake the assessment route only to gain Qualified Teacher Status.